Tartu Art School: Organization

 Students who enroll at Tartu Art School can choose one of four disciplines: interior design (decorator-stylists), print media design-desktop publishing, illustration and 3D-modelling.
 In addition to basic art studies (drawing, painting, graphics, sculpting, composition, typography, chromatics etc.), TAS study programs include animation and photography.
-Depending on the field of study, students need to have successfully graduated from a primary school or a secondary school.
+Depending on the field of study, students need to have graduated from a primary school or a secondary school.
 A youth contest which has been held for nearly 6 years gives a few aspiring TAS students a chance to enroll at the school without having to take the entrance exams.
 Students graduate after 3.5 years.
 The academic year begins in September and is divided into two semesters.
 Additionally, TAS has individual study programs for adults.
 About 50 teachers work at TAS and the current headmistress is Kadi Kreis (since August 2000).